TJ Maxx parent company agrees to $13 million penalty for selling recalled products - NewsBreak

 WASHINGTON, D.C. ( WXIN ) – The company behind TJ Maxx, Marshalls and HomeGoods has agreed to pay $13 million to settle charges that they sold products from 21 recalls, including those recalled due to the risk of infant death.

-On Tuesday, the U.S. Consumer Product Safety Commission announced that The TJX Companies, Inc. agreed to pay the civil penalty for selling and distributing the previously recalled items.Laxative recall expanded after reports of serious adverse reactions
+On Tuesday, the U.S. Consumer Product Safety Commission announced that The TJX Companies, Inc. agreed to pay the civil penalty for selling and distributing the previously recalled items.City of Altus employee dies after heavy equipment accident

 In total, TJX had sold, distributed, or offered approximately 1,200 units of recalled products, the CSPC said.